Amul cartoon features RaGa’s entry into Wayanad with utterly taste!

 New Delhi, Apr 04: Amidst the political controversy surrounding Congress chief Rahul Gandhi's decision to also contest the 2019 Lok Sabha polls from Wayanad, dairy giant Amul has a special cartoon for him.

 Featuring the 48-year-old, the advertisement says, "Wayanad have it with butter?
 Amethi ka paratha!"
-Gandhi is shown in his now signature, crisp white kurta pyjamas.
+Rahul Gandhi is shown in his now signature, crisp white kurta pyjamas.
 He's shown holding slices of buttered toasts in each hand, to represent the two constituencies.

 Taking to Twitter, they wrote: "Wayanad have it with butter?"
 Right below the tag, it used a catchphrase for Congress chief Rahul Gandhi as: "Amethi ka paratha."
 The picture was captioned as "Amul topical: Congress President to contest from two seats in Lok Sabha 2019."